 A real estate appraisal company's specialty is appraising land and buildings.
+In other words, an appraiser makes an independent assessment and estimates the value of real estate property or commercial buildings for purchase or sale.
 Real estate appraisals are used when people buy a home or business, apply for a new mortgage or to refinance an existing one, need information for insurance reasons, and settle estates after divorce or death.

 Appraisers prepare a written description of the property, draw up diagrams, and then estimate the value.
 They also verify legal descriptions of property with city or county records.
 Fair value is determined by property condition, values of homes in close proximity to the home being valued (called a "comp"), building replacement costs, and valuations based on professional valuation manuals and cost estimators.

 Learn how to start your own Real Estate Appraisal Business and whether it is the right fit for you.